Rankings

 Pratt Institute

-The low-residency Master of Professional Studies in Art Therapy and Creativity Development program at Pratt Institute has a 2.5-year time-to-completion, including didactic courses and internship requirements.
 Before becoming interns, students attend their online and in-person classes in the spring and summer.
 The in-person classes are conducted on Pratt’s Brooklyn campus.
+Every term, they take 1-2 online courses including:

-Students engage in practicum/internship during the fall and spring terms, taking 1-2 online courses every term.
+Students engage in practicum/internship during the fall and spring terms.
 The internship period is spread over 30 weeks of about 16 hours per week, equivalent to 480 hours.

-The internships serve distinct client populations, too, meaning students benefit from the diversity of clinical experiences.
-The practicum experience consists of the leadership of art therapy or expressive movement creativity groups.
+The internships serve distinct client populations, too.
+Students benefit from the diversity of clinical experiences.
+The practicum experience consists of:

 Graduates are eligible to apply for New York State licensure.
 The program has American Art Therapy Association approval.